ExtremeFiretop/MerlinAutoUpdate-Desktop/README.md

-# Remote-Asuswrt-Merlin-Firmware-Update
+# Automated-Remote-Asuswrt-Merlin-Firmware-Updates
-Remotely Update ASUS Merlin Router Firmware Script
+Automatically and Remotely Update ASUS Merlin Router Firmware Script

 This script allows you to remotely identify a beta or stable firmware update for an ASUS Merlin router, and automatically download and update via an unattended method.